Panemiko/eslint-config-panemiko/README.md

 # ESLint Config Panemiko

-Just some ESLint configuration I use on every project.
+Just some ESLint configuration I use in every project.

 ## Install